EyeMail: Origins and growth (2004–2014)

+Recent years (2015–present)

 Writing for Forbes magazine in 2021, Laurel Donnellan noted that: "EyeMail's next-generation email experience has repeatedly proven with increases to click-through and call-to-action open rates while bringing email to life for a more engaging & memorable experience.
 Customers have achieved open rates of 60% and click-through rates of 38%, far above the industry average."
 In 2018, Jones announced that the company would expand its business model of custom-made campaigns, moving towards a software as a service (SaaS) platform.
 As of 2020, EyeMail Inc. partners with both private businesses—including The Coca-Cola Company and Delta Air Lines—as well as nonprofit organizations, such as the Make-A-Wish Foundation.
 Recently, EyeMail Inc. has launched a new product called EyeCon, which animates a logo or email signature, which, according to Forbess Lauren Donellan, "brings company logos to life".

 The company's business model grew significantly due to the ongoing COVID-19 pandemic, as the need for employers to effectively communicate digitally became more relevant.
 In 2020, EyeMail Inc. announced the release of new options to support the hearing and visually impaired with close captioning, so they can also engage with the company's video email technology.
 This new venture was done in collaboration with Senior Architects at Microsoft's Innovation Lab.
 The company is also developing a "video in text solution" to expand product offerings, expected to be launched in 2022.

 In 2020, EyeMail Inc.was chosen by PepsiCo as one of 15 participants in the Stacy's Pita Chips's Rise Project, a mentorship program to support black women business owners.
 As part of the project, EyeMail was added to a Female Founder Finder directory, which directs consumers to nearby female-founded businesses.

-In 2021, Jones was listed as one of the "Top 10 Businesswomen to Admire in 2021" by global business magazine CIO Look, while EyeMail was listed as one of the "20 Innovative Companies Which Everyone Should Know in 2021" by the Atlanta-based Global Business Leaders Mag.
-In 2022, Jones was included in The Enterprise Worlds list for the "Enterprising Women of the Year", and The Atlantan Magazines special feature on the top innovators from Atlanta.